ryanliupie/SIEM-and-Threat-Dection-Tool-V2/src/part2.md

 <img src="/src/images/ec21.jpg" width="800px" alt="ec2-name">

 On the search bar, search up `EC2`.
-Name the EC2 `Detection` as this EC2 will feed the SSH login attempts to other AWS services, then choose the `Amazon Linux` AMI.
+Name the EC2 `Detection` as this EC2 will feed the SSH login attempts to other AWS services, then choose the `Amazon Linux 2` AMI.
+This is very important, do not choose the 2023 AMI.

 <img src="/src/images/ec22.JPG" width="800px" alt="ec2-instance-type">